elaynelemos/terraform-template/{{ cookiecutter.project_slug }}/README.md

 ## Deploy

-After push to master branch GitHub Action will run [terraform.tf](./github/workflows/terraform.tf) Format, Init, Validate, Plan, and Apply.
+After push to master branch GitHub Action will run [terraform.tf](./github/workflows/terraform.tf) Plan and Apply.

-In case there is a new Pull Request created GitHub Actions will run [terraform-pr.yml](./github/workflows/terraform.tf) Format, Init, Validate, and Plan and commment on it what will get changed if merged.
+In case there is a new Pull Request created GitHub Actions will run [terraform-pr.yml](./github/workflows/terraform.tf) Lint, Init, Validate and Plan and commment on it what will get changed if merged.

 License